ubilabs/webpack-node-modules-list/README.md

 This option allows to change the name of the output file.
 The file path is relative to the webpack output directory.

 #### Example

+This plugin works perfectly with the `SplitByPathPlugin` plugin.
+The example below demonstrates all configurable features.

 ```
 const ExportNodeModules = require('webpack-node-modules-list'),